melody-notpond/ilo-pali/README.md

     - `spawn(void* exe, size_t exe_size, void** deps, size_t dep_sizes, size_t dep_count, void* args, size_t args_size) -> pid_t child`

-        Spans a process with the given executable binary and dependencies.
+        Spawns a process with the given executable binary and dependencies.
 Returns a pid of -1 on failure.

         The executable may be a valid elf file, as can the dependencies.
 All data will be copied over to a new set of pages.